-Department: Science • Phone 570-740-0323
+Department: Science • Phone 570-740-0323 Program of Studies leading to the A.S.
+Degree

 The Forensic Science curriculum is designed to prepare students for transfer into a Forensic Science program at other institutions for completion of their professional education.
 A minimum grade of "C" must be earned in all require Science courses.